 This could be because of health problems or accidents.
 Nails can tell a lot about our health.
 Deep horizontal ridges start to appear if you have a health problem like diabetes.

-Vitamin or mineral deficiencies can cause ridges in your fingernails.
-So you should see a doctor if notice changes in your nail.
+Vitamin or mineral deficiencies might be what causes ridges in your fingernails to appear.
+So you should see a doctor if notice changes in your nails.

 Types Of Fingernail Ridges

 Vertical ridges, also known as longitudinal ridges, affect about 20% of adults.
 These ridges run from the tip of the fingernail to the bottom.
 Vertical ridges start to develop among adults as a sign of aging.

 Usually, vertical ridges appear due to the lack of moisture.
 They also form if you don’t provide your body with the proper nutrients it needs.
 Your nails may tend to break and split easily.
 They may also become thinner or thicker.